zwcloud/MeshTerrainEditor-issues/.github/ISSUE_TEMPLATE/Bug_report.md

 (A clear and concise description of what the bug is.)

 **To Reproduce**
-(First open MTE debug mode at MTE editor -> Setttings -> debug mode) Steps to reproduce the behavior:
+(First open MTE debug mode at MTE editor -> Settings -> debug mode) Steps to reproduce the behavior:
 1. Open MTE creator/editor/converter.
 2. Click on '....'